Are you ready to have your best kidding season yet?

 I check on everyone twice a day and once I notice signs of labor I check on that doe hourly.

 Are you planning to actively assist or are you taking a more hands off approach?
 Know how you want to handle it and have the appropriate supplies on hand.
-If you are planning to actively assist you are going to need towels, tarps or sacks to lay kids on, warm water, betadine scrub, gloves, ob gel, cord clamps or floss, etc., etc. Make sure the doe you are assisting is comfortable around you.
+If you are planning to actively assist you are going to need a complete kidding kit.
+Make sure the doe you are assisting is comfortable around you.
 You don’t want your presence to add stress.
-I explain in more detail my kidding kit here.

 I do not assist unless there is a problem.